-Overall we are confident that Santander UK has no meaningful impediments to resolvability and that its capabilities are sufficiently flexible to be able to support a resolution whatever its cause and irrespective of how the BoE uses the discretion available to it as resolution authority.
-We are satisfied that we have prepared to the extent possible given current understanding of the resolution process and how the resolution authority is likely to act.
+Overall, we continue to be confident that Santander UK has no meaningful impediments to resolvability and that its capabilities are sufficiently flexible to be able to support a resolution whatever its cause and irrespective of how the BoE uses the discretion available to it as resolution authority.
+We are satisfied that we have prepared to the extent possible given our current understanding of the resolution process and how the resolution authority is likely to act.
 We are committed to continuing to embed, test and enhance our capabilities so that they are maintained effectively.

 We nonetheless recognise that resolution is inherently uncertain and that there will be circumstances outside of Santander UK's control that may make the process more difficult, or less orderly, than is desirable.

 A systemic banking crisis with multiple firm failures would be more complex for all parties than an idiosyncratic firm failure.
 More specifically, in relation to FMIs, Santander UK has prepared contingency plans to support our continued access to FMIs through resolution, and we take confidence from the statutory protections in this regard, but it is not in Santander UK's gift to require an FMI to continue to provide us access in resolution.

-We are encouraged that, in its review of our self-assessment of resolvability, the BoE has not found any material issues in our ability to reach the three resolution outcomes.
-We will continue to engage with them in our work on resolution.
+We are encouraged that, in line with the first RAF cycle, the Bank of England's updated assessment has not found any material issues in our ability to reach the three resolution outcomes.
+We are committed to keeping our ongoing focus on maintaining, testing and, where possible, enhancing our resolvability capabilities and continuing to engage with the Bank of England in our work on resolution.